 - or Working Tax Credit/Universal Credit.

 If your household income is less than £30,000 and you live more than three miles away from college, you will be able to receive support with your travel to and from college.
 For more information, please download more information here and the application form here.

 Attendance and Payment Policy

 It is down to you to check your attendance, your emails and be proactive – if you feel that a register mark is incorrect, you must see your subject teacher first.

-All planned absences must be recorded on an Advanced Absence Request form at least two working days prior to the absence taking place.
+All planned absences must be recorded on a 'Planned Absence Form' form at least two working days prior to the absence taking place.
 This form is available from Student Services (W29).
 This absence will not be automatically authorised and will depend on the reason for the absence.
 Holidays are not an acceptable reason for absence and cannot be authorised.

 Punctuality is a key aspect of attendance.
 Itchen students are expected to attend all lessons and tutor sessions on time.
 It is college policy that if you arrive five minutes after the start time of your lesson you are marked as ‘late’ and if you arrive any later you will be marked as ‘very late’.
 Poor punctuality could result in your support payments being stopped.
 However, even if you arrive late to a lesson, you should still attend.

 In lessons, you must engage in the class and show appropriate behaviour that allows both you and others to learn.
 Failure to behave appropriately and complete your work will affect your progress towards your learning goals and may also affect your financial support throughout the year.